Chapter 14:

 With simple calculations, I realized it.
 I wouldn't make it in time.

-But...
 What would happen if I didn't make it in time?
 Was my sister's life in danger?
 Would I fail, just like that, to save her, and lose her forever?
+Just like I had failed to save Rio!?
+Akashi wasn't here as a back-up plan.
+Losing here meant losing my sister.
 Mortality terrified me more than I ever imagined.

-At that moment, everything seemed to freeze around me.
+That very instant, everything around me seemed to freeze.
 I had been careless.
 Immature.
 Even though I was aware of Yukina’s mortality, I had let her accompany me.
-I, and no one else, had put her at risk.
+I, and no one else, had put her life at risk.
 I thought I was enough to protect her, but I wasn't.
 It wasn't enough.
-I ran as fast as I could, but I knew I wouldn't catch up with her.
-A second-rate, weak, non-verbal apparition would take something from me that I could never get back.
+I ran as fast as I could, but I knew I wouldn't catch up with them.
+A second-rate, weak, non-verbal Apparition would take something away from me, something that I could never get back.

 I kept running anyway.